-An operational surplus of approximately \$8,218 was reported at the fiscal year-end of June 2011.
-The budget adopted by the RDPBIA for the fiscal year of July 1, 2010 to June 30, 2011 reflected an operational deficit of \$13,000 due to the decision to use financial reserves to fund additional promotional activities.
-The RDPBIA Board approved the additional promotion activities to continue to assist downtown businesses during difficult economic times.
-The actual surplus reported rather than the deficit budgeted was due to greater than anticipated BID levy income.
+An operational surplus of approximately \$60,000 was reported at the fiscal year-end of June 2012.
+The budget adopted by the RDPBIA for the fiscal year of July 1, 2011 to June 30, 2012 reflected an operational deficit of \$24,980 due to the decision to use financial reserves to fund additional beautification and security activities.
+The actual surplus reported rather than the deficit budgeted was due to the additional beautification activities being deferred to the next fiscal year, and to greater than anticipated BID levy income and timing of receipt of such income.

-The RDPBIA Board approved an operational deficit of \$24,980 for the fiscal year of July 1, 2011 to June 30, 2012 to continue additional marketing and promotional activities.
-As a result, it is anticipated that there will be an operational deficit carried over from calendar year 2011.
-This operational deficit will be funded through use of financial reserves.
+The RDPBIA Board approved a balanced budget for the fiscal year of July 1, 2012 to June 30, 2013.
+As a result, it is anticipated that there will be no significant operational surplus or deficit carried over from calendar year 2012, other than that due to timing of income and/or expenses.